Cleveland EMS: 2000-Present

 After the merger plan was abandoned, the city again decided to invest in CEMS to meet the demands of a rapidly increasing call volume.
 After the passage of an income tax levy in 2016, additional staff were hired and new ambulances were purchased to increase the total number of units to 25 during the daytime and 21 at night by the beginning of 2018.
 During this time, local trauma care also improved, as University Hospitals attained Level 1 Trauma center status at the end of 2015.
 This relieved MetroHealth of the responsibility of being the sole Level 1 trauma center in Cuyahoga County and helped fill the void left by the sudden closure of Huron Road hospital 5 years earlier.

 Cleveland Emergency Medical Services began carrying nasal-spray Narcan, the opioid antagonist drug that reverses an opioid overdose in 1985.
 In 2016, the division's ambulances began offering Project DAWN (Deaths Avoided with naloxone) Narcan kits to citizens.
 Narcan, a naloxone nasal spray, can be used by untrained individuals relatively simply.
 The kits were also available at EMS headquarters.
 Project DAWN is a community-based overdose education program that dispenses Narcan to combat Ohio's opioid overdose crisis.

 During the 2020 global pandemic, Cleveland EMS saw its first decline in call volume in several years.
 This mirrored local and national trends, where people avoided healthcare facilities because of concerns they might contract the CoVID-19 virus.
 During this time, Cleveland EMS continued to answer emergency calls, with medics wearing increased personal protective equipment, including N95 respirators.
 Despite these measures, several EMS providers still contracted CoVID-19.
 Cleveland EMS providers were among the first local healthcare providers to receive the CoVID-19 vaccine once it became available in late 2020.
 They also helped distribute the vaccine to others by staffing vaccination clinics.

 In 2022, Orlando Wheeler was appointed Interim Commissioner of EMS replacing Nicole Carlton.
 Cleveland EMS also began receiving 15 new ambulances funded by ARPA monies.

-By September of 2023, Orlando Wheeler was appointed to the commissioner position permanently.
+By September 2023, Orlando Wheeler was appointed to the commissioner position permanently.

 In 2025, Commissioner Wheeler partnered with Metrohealth hospital to allow Cleveland EMS paramedics to administer prehospital blood transfusions to reduce morbidity and mortality from traumatic injuries.
+In late 2025, CEMS also rolled out ventilators on every ambulance allowing for improved respiratory care.